mrigankvashist/100-Days-of-Java/README.md

 You may assume that each input would have exactly one solution, and you may not use the same element twice.
 You can return the answer in any order.

+# Day 49
 - ###  Merge Sorted Array -  Leetcode 88
 You are given two integer arrays nums1 and nums2, sorted in non-decreasing order, and two integers m and n, representing the number of elements in nums1 and nums2 respectively.
 Merge nums1 and nums2 into a single array sorted in non-decreasing order.
 The final sorted array should not be returned by the function, but instead be stored inside the array nums1.
 To accommodate this, nums1 has a length of m + n, where the first m elements denote the elements that should be merged, and the last n elements are set to 0 and should be ignored. nums2 has a length of n.

+- ###   Buy And Sell Stocks With Transaction Fee - Infinite Transactions Allowed You are given a number n, representing the number of days.
+You are given n numbers, where ith number represents price of stock on ith day.
+You are give a number fee, representing the transaction fee for every transaction.
+You are required to print the maximum profit you can make if you are allowed infinite transactions, but has to pay "fee" for every closed transaction.

+- ### Buy And Sell Stocks With Cooldown - Infinite Transaction Allowed You are given a number n, representing the number of days.
+You are given n numbers, where ith number represents price of stock on ith day.
+You are required to print the maximum profit you can make if you are allowed infinite transactions, but have to cooldown for 1 day after 1 transaction i.e. you cannot buy on the next day after you sell, you have to cooldown for a day at-least before buying again.